cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToDatabaseRole.csharp.md

 - *Type:* object

-If specified, allows the recipient role to grant the privileges to other roles.
+(Default: `false`) If specified, allows the recipient role to grant the privileges to other roles.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_database_role#with_grant_option GrantPrivilegesToDatabaseRole#with_grant_option}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_database_role#with_grant_option GrantPrivilegesToDatabaseRole#with_grant_option}

 ---